fstagni/DIRACDocs/source/AdministratorGuide/Systems/RequestManagement/rms.rst

     }
   }

 You need at least one of these - they are backing up new requests in case the `ReqManagerHandler` is down.
+Full description can be found in `ReqManager and ReqProxies`_.

 3. Install `ReqManagerHandler`::